 - The UE has subscription with Service Provider identified with a service provider ID.
 The service provider identifier may be identified by a PLMN ID or PLMN ID+NID.

 - When the Service Provider of the UE is identified by a PLMN ID, the UE subscription data and credentials are stored at the UDM/UDR and the UE uses USIM credentials.
-This is represented in Figure 6.1.2-1.
+This is represented in Figure 6.1.1-2 and Figure 6.1.1-4.

-- The stand-alone non-public network can provide local services to the UE using the architecture in Figure 6.1.1-1 or provide access to the Service Provider services using the architecture in Figure 6.1.2-1 or Figure 6.1.2-2.
+- The stand-alone non-public network can provide local services to the UE using the architecture in Figure 6.1.1-1 and Figure 6.1.1-2, or provide access to the Service Provider services using the architecture in Figure 6.1.1-3 and Figure 6.1.1-4.

-- When the Service Provider of the UE is identified by a PLMN ID, the standalone non-public network selects the session management function and PDU Session Anchor (PSA) in the SP to support PDU sessions that require service continuity using the architecture in Figure 6.1.2-1 or Figure 6.1.2-2.
+- When the Service Provider of the UE is identified by a PLMN ID, the standalone non-public network selects the session management function and PDU Session Anchor (PSA) in the SP to support PDU sessions that require service continuity using the architecture in Figure 6.1.1-3 or Figure 6.1.1-4.